Library services directory

 We can send you a reminder email three days before your loans are due for return so that you can renew or return your loans on time without incurring any fines.
-If your loans do become overdue we can let you know either by post, email or text message.
 If you reserve an item we can let you know when it is ready for collection by email.

 Larger libraries will have some photographs relating to their locality.
 There is also a countywide collection of photographs, slides, prints and other images at Cheshire Archives and Local Studies.